 But here’s the thing: the past has already happened, and the future is just an idea of what you think things are going to be like (and if you’re anything like me, you’re wrong 75% of the time).
 The actions that you perform in any given moment shape your future, and create your past.
 The present is the only time that ever actually exists.

 There’s a Buddhist parable that says that your actions are your only true belongings, and that they’re the ground upon which you stand.
 I lived that parable last week, and can say now that I can’t think of a sentiment more true.
 Meditation trains you to focus on the present moment, and maybe even more importantly, teaches you that never have to (or can) deal with more than one moment at a time.

 A quick walk through the forest.

-Imagine you’re walking through the picture above.
+Imagine you’re walking through a forest.

 It’s a gorgeous autumn day; not too hot or cold, and there’s a light breeze ruffling the leaves as you walk by them.
 You get lost in how the branches are moving, how the day is so perfect and calm, and gaze up in awe about how beautiful your life is.

 Now imagine that instead of walking along the trail, you’re driving down it.
 You pass the exact same trees – whooooosh – but they mean a lot less to you.
 There’s no depth to them.
 Sure, you might take a second and think about how nice they are, but even if you did, you definitely wouldn’t hear the wind rustling the leaves, or notice the Rainbow Lorikeet perched on one of the branches.

 You might not even notice the trees at all.